Rants and ruminations by historian, novelist, essayist, and commentator, Barrett Tillman.

 Normally approaching for landing, Dad would shake the

 stick indicating that we were changing pilot-in-command.
 Usually it was obvious because one or the

 other was driving.One afternoon,

-approaching Barrett Field, the stick quivered and I eased my grip on the
+approaching Barrett Field, the stick quivered and I eased my connection with the

 The N slid down the glideslope, the Wright rattling